 The proposed project design uses high-quality architecture and high quality site design, and positively contributes to the streetscape.
+The design is compatible with the recently-constructed adjacent buildings, while introducing a unique building form and secondary glass color to create a visual distinction between the buildings.
+The parking structure is tucked at the back of the site and is designed to complement the main building.
 Quality materials are utilized.
 The project will also provide additional jobs, enhancing both the image of Sunnyvale and its economic prosperity.